Nimaoth/Nev/README.md

 I'm also experimenting with a programming languange system where instead of writing the source code as plain text, the abstract syntac tree (AST) is edited directly (or rather through _projections_, which are still trees).
-This feature is not included in release builds, and has to enabled by compiling with `-D:enableAst=true`.
+This feature is not included in release builds, and has to enabled by compiling with `-D:enableAst=true` (note that it doesn't compile with the latest version, I will continue work on this at a later stage, for now the focus is on making this a good text editor for "normal" programming languages).

 ## Features
 - Vim motions (incomplete)